Dear Moira,

 • At night, the itch can be worse so keeping cool is important.
 Opt for lighter covers, buy a fan, chose a gel pillow over feather or synthetic stuffing and – this sounds like a crazy idea but feedback has been good – you could keep pyjamas in the fridge before bedtime for optimum cooling effect.

 • Many children wear pyjamas with scratch mitts built in so they can’t break the skin easily.
-There are a few providers including Scratchsleeves and some people manage to get these on prescription so you could ask your GP.
+There are a few providers including Scratchsleeves and some people manage to get these on prescription, so you could ask your GP.

 • If you are applying creams just before bed, try applying them earlier in the day.
 Thick cream and then pyjamas on top can be like a greenhouse effect and trap heat in.